anvilproject/anvil-portal/content/ncpi/ncpi.md

 ## Cross-Platform Research Efforts

- <hero small> This interoperability effort is guided by several cross-platform research efforts.
+ <hero> This interoperability effort is guided by several cross-platform research efforts.
 Feedback from the research efforts is used to aid discovery of detailed interoperability requirements and validate the utility of the developed features. </hero>

 There are currently six cross-platform research efforts: